D.C. mayor unveils plans to incentivize office-to-residential conversions as downtown struggles to recover

 Slidell, the executive vice president at Lincoln Property, is overseeing two projects to transform vacant office buildings into residences in the heart of D.C.'s central business district.
 He had planned to do so quietly, he said.
-But then, this week, Mayor Muriel E. Bowser (D) announced she would stand in front of the brick office building at 1313 L St. NW to announce that her office is soliciting feedback from developers and businesses to determine how feasible it would be to do more of this: commercial-to-residential conversions that some experts say could help revitalize office-heavy downtown corridors.
+But then, this week, Mayor Muriel E. Bowser (D) announced she would stand in front of the brick office building at 1313 L St. NW to declare that her office is soliciting feedback from developers and businesses to determine how feasible it would be to do more of this: commercial-to-residential conversions that some experts say could help revitalize office-heavy downtown corridors.

 “Before the pandemic, the District was adding just as much office space as it was absorbing.
 We were in this office building boom, but the pandemic threw that into a place where we have a vacancy rate that’s higher than many other urban centers around the country,” said John Falcicchio, deputy mayor for planning and economic development.
 “Many have said — what about conversions to residential?
 But that’s not as easy as it sounds.
 You really need an empty building to start.”